-The Student Assembly is the student governing body of the college.
-It is a representative body named at a general election by the voting members of the student body.
-It is composed of the following voting members: President, four vice-presidents, four class presidents, four Student Assembly representatives, (one from each class), one representative from the Graduate students, one representative from the Vocational Students and twelve representatives elected from the entire membership of the student body.
+The student Assembly is the student governing body of the college.
+This representative body is named at a general election by the voting members of the student body.
+The Assembly is composed of the following voting members: President, three vice-presidents, four class presidents, four class representatives, (one from each class), one representative for every 200 students from the vocational school, one representative for every 200 students from the graduate school, (both schools are guaranteed one representative), and one representative for every 200 students elected from the entire undergraduate membership of the student body.